Sivadharshini-N/Sivadharshini-N/README.md

 <h1 style="color:blue;" align="center">Hello world!!, I'm Sivadharshini</h1>
 I'm a Computer science student and about to complete my degree on 2026 at Sri Shakthi Institute.
-Currently learning Frontend and Flutter technologies...
+Currently I'm learning Frontend and Flutter technologies...